Table of Contents[Hide][Show]

-Think Florida is all about the Orlando, Mickey Mouse and theme parks?
+Think Florida is all about Orlando, Mickey Mouse and theme parks?
 Think again.
-There are a multitude of fun things to do with kids in Tampa – and a vacation in this rich cultural center is sure to be a winner with the whole family.
+There are a multitude of fun things to do with kids in Tampa, from theme park thrill rides to exploring Cuban culture to swimming mermaids (really).

 From the Bay to the lakes dotting the area, you’ll find everything you want in a family vacation.
 Here are some of our favorite things to do in Tampa with kids: